 Certain steps need to be taken to ensure a safe installation when switching from a tank that may use up to 40,000 BTU to one that uses over 200,000 BTU of gas.
 Tankless water heaters produce exhaust differently than storage tank heaters and must be properly vented in a very different way.
 For your health and the safety of your home, it is best to adhere to the guidelines set by the local authorities regarding permits and inspections.

 Tankless may be an improvement from your current water heating system, however, make sure you are aware of the truths and myths surrounding the appliance before you make your decision.
 With a little help from us here at PlumbV, you can make an informed decision and enjoy a new hot water heater that meets both your needs and expectations.
-Contact us today!
+Contact us today at [hls_phone_number]!